XanaduAI/Xanadu-Quantum-Codebook/nodes/H.7/Lesson.md

 The repetition of $U^0$ is annoying.
 Suppose that, as part of the PREPARE routine, and after we apply the gates $V_t, V_{t/2}$), we can apply a measurement which checks if we are in the state $\vert 10\rangle$ or not in this state.
-With some probabability, we are *not* in this state.
+With some probability, we are *not* in this state.
 In this case, PREPARE acts on the auxiliary register as follows:

 $$